pekoto-zz/fightydot/README.md

 Setting the difficulty to easy will cut the lookahead distance to one -- probably the same as a beginner human player -- and should be relatively easy to beat if you've played a few games before.

 #### Heuristic evalation
 All minimax-type algorithms require a heuristic evalation function so that they can judge how good a game state is for a particular player.
-Nine men's morris is complicated that the game takes place in three phases: placing, moving, and flying.
+Nine men's morris is complex because the game takes place in three phases: placing, moving, and flying.
 A good move in one phase is not necessarily a good move in another.
 So the game uses different heuristics depending on the state the player is in.

 Fighty Dot uses the following heuristics to evaluate a game state:
 * Whether a mill was closed